-In 2008, she became a founding member of a products liability and environmental litigation defense firm in their Los Angeles office, where she litigated cases throughout California and remained until 2016.
+In 2008, she became a founding member of a product liability and environmental litigation defense firm in their Los Angeles office, where she litigated cases throughout California and remained until 2016.

-During her time in Los Angeles, Rosie continued her practice in asbestos litigation and expanded her products liability experience.
+During her time in Los Angeles, Rosie continued her practice in asbestos litigation and expanded her product liability experience.
 She represented a variety of defendants including a national flooring manufacturer, a manufacturer of stucco and drywall products as well as several automotive parts suppliers.
 She also represented multiple defendants in benzene litigation.
-As part of her representation she negotiated large settlements and handled mediation for clients in products liability cases.
+As part of her representation, she negotiated large settlements and handled mediation for clients in product liability cases.

 In 2016 she relocated to San Diego.
 Since that time she has second chaired five asbestos trials for some of her former firm’s largest asbestos clients.
 She also handled settlement negotiations in cases where demands were seven figures.
 These clients included flooring manufacturers, airplane manufacturers, gasket manufacturers and manufacturers of automotive parts.